NanaKrish/PSIM-SNA/README.md

 # PSIM
-A pandemic simulator modeled using graph networks to provide insights and provide strategic situation handling
+A pandemic simulator modeled using graphs to provide insights and provide for strategic situation handling using data driven metrics

 - Person -> age and location(coordinates)